Checklist for Moving Courses Online

 - Include clear instructions and expectations for communication, attendance/participation, synchronous meetings, submission of work, technology tools, etc.

-Test & Practice Zoom and Moodle Tools With Students:
+Step 6 – Test and Practice Zoom and Moodle Tools With Students:

 - Can you schedule a “practice” Zoom session with your students?